devanshj/prakaar/README.md

 # Prakaar

 Prakaar (hindi for "type") is a type programming language which compiles to and interops with type-level TypeScript.
 Prakaar itself is also a subset of TypeScript.
+See [this twitter thread](https://twitter.com/devanshj__/status/1568309131643355141) for an introduction.

 You can install it via `npm i -g prakaar`.
 And use it via cli with `cat foo.pr.ts | prakaar > foo.ts`.
 Or programmatically with the `prakaar/typescript-compiler` module.